eliataylor/strongmsp/stack/reactjs/README.md

 - Received by Athlete
 - Completed (can Mark as completed)

-Content States for Parent
+Progress States for Parent
 - Published
 - Received by ANY Parent
 - Completed (can Mark as completed)

-Content States for Athlete
+Progress States for Athlete
 - Published
 - Received
 - Completed